This post may contain affiliate links. Please read our disclosure policy.

 I LOVE SOUPS!!!
 Seriously, there is something about warm, delicious soup recipes and the holidays that make me so incredibly giddy!

-This Crockpot Chicken Enchilada Soup recipe has to be a new favorite.
+This chicken enchilada soup in a slow cooker has to be a new favorite.
 It was SOO easy to make and turned out fabulous!!
 We’ve always been suckers for green chiles and Enchiladas, so making a soup version of these things sounded wonderful.

 The combination of chicken, green chiles, spices, corn, and cream cheese makes this recipe irresistible.
 You really can’t beat throwing everything in the slow cooker and having a delicious meal within a few hours.
 Pretty amazing!